Yaroster/skoomaDen.me/src/content/posts/Review of The des Moines by Palais des Thes.md

 ## Rating:

-- **Flavor Complexity:** 20/30 - Rich in jasmine and clove notes but overly dominated by jasmine in later steeps.
+- **Flavor Complexity:** 18/30 - Rich in jasmine and clove notes but overly dominated by jasmine in later steeps.
-- **Brewing Forgiveness:** 12/20 - Requires careful brewing to avoid bitterness.
+- **Brewing Forgiveness:** 10/20 - Requires careful brewing to avoid bitterness.
-- **Consistency Across Infusions:** 18/20 - Maintains a strong flavor profile across multiple steeps.
+- **Consistency Across Infusions:** 12/20 - Maintains a strong flavor profile, but bitterness impacts enjoyment.
-- **Overall Enjoyment:** 20/30 - Enjoyable despite the challenges in brewing.
+- **Overall Enjoyment:** 15/30 - Enjoyable despite the challenges in brewing, but not exceptional.

-# 70/100
+# 55/100

 *- yaro*